marthenlt/ask-gpdi-tomotius-sg/README.md

 - UI: jQuery Mobile
 - Backend: Spring Data MongoDB, Spring Web MVC and RESTful.
 These are part of Spring Boot Starter Libs.
 Refer to the pom.xml file for more info.
 - DB: MongoDB
-- Container: a) Docker. b) Finally is deployed in Pivotal Cloud Foundry
+- Container: Red Hat OpenShift

 Further documentation will be provided.. stay tuned!!